Appearance

 Profile Sharing

 Once you've tuned a profile that works, you can hand it to another trader — or to your future self on a new account — as a single import link.
 The link carries a complete, self-contained copy of the profile: every setting is filled in with your actual values before it's shared, so it behaves identically no matter whose account imports it.
+The profile's execution schedule travels with it too.
 Your accounts, your channel assignments, and your identity stay private.

 Sharing a profile